magefan/module-urlwebapi/README.md

-# Module add aditional web api to the Magento 2 store
+# Module add additional web API to the Magento 2 store

 1. Get Product URL By SKU